 Fault level increases due to external factors are monitored by annual fault level reporting, which estimate the prospective short circuit fault levels at each substation.
 The results are then compared to the maximum allowable short circuit fault level rating of the switchgear, plant and lines to identify if plant is operated within fault level ratings.

 Energex obtains upstream fault level information from TNSPs annually and changes throughout the year are communicated through joint planning activities as described in Section 5.10.

-New connections of Distributed Generation and Embedded Generations which increases fault levels are assessed for each new connection to ensure limits are not infringed.
+New connections of Distributed Generation and Embedded Generation which increases fault levels are assessed for each new connection to ensure limits are not infringed.
 Known embedded generators are added to Energex's simulation models so that the impacts of these generators on the system fault levels are determined.
-Table 11 lists design fault level limits that apply at Energex installations.